-True or False: Federal law doesn’t require employers to provide employees with pay stubs.
+Did you know that federal law doesn’t require employers to provide employees with pay stubs?

-Answer: True.
-Private employers and employers in federal, state, and local governments are not required by the Fair Labor Standards Act (FLSA) to provide employee pay stubs.
+It’s true.
+Private employers and employers in federal, state and local governments are not required by the Fair Labor Standards Act (FLSA) to provide employee pay stubs.

-Still, they must keep accurate records of hours worked and wages paid to employees.
+Still, employers must keep accurate records of hours worked and wages paid to employees.
+Fingercheck Payroll helps you do just that, with payroll automation that includes tax withholding.

-This doesn’t mean employees don’t have a right to see their wages information, however.
+The lack of a pay stub requirement doesn’t mean that employees don’t have a right to see their wage information, however.
 Most states have their own laws requiring employers to provide access to employee pay stubs.

 - Alabama